 Most of our sales to independent Distributors outside the United States are made in the respective local currencies.
 In preparing our financial statements, sales are translated into U.S. dollars using average exchange rates.
 Additionally, the majority of our purchases from suppliers are generally made in U.S. dollars.
-Consequently, a strengthening of the U.S. dollar versus a foreign currency can have a negative impact on our reported sales and contribution margins and can generate transaction losses on intercompany transactions.
+Consequently, a strengthening of the U.S. dollar versus a foreign currency can have a negative impact on our reported sales and contribution margins and can generate transaction losses on intercompany payable balances in the local markets.